TomNisbet/nqsap-pcb/docs/_docs/build-04.md

 [![Program Counter and Stack Pointer](../../assets/images/pc-sp-board-500.jpg "program counter / stack pointer")](../../assets/images/pc-sp-board.jpg)

-The [Program Counter and Stack Pointer](../program-counter-stack-pointer/) boards passed the register load test, but would not count correctly.
+The [Program Counter and Stack Pointer](../program-counter-stack-pointer/) boards passed the register load test, but the Program Counter (PC) would not count correctly.
 The Program Increment (PI) signal was mistakenly wired to the high counter and the carry out from that counter was wired to the carry in of the low counter.
 After a few wires to swap the signals between the two chips, the PC passed all tests.

 ### Output Register